- Optimizely X Full Stack

 THIS ARTICLE WILL HELP YOU:

-- Use whitelists to QA by showing experiments to certain allowed users in SDK experiments
+- Use whitelists to QA by forcing users into variations in SDK experiments

-A whitelist is a permissions list that grants certain users access to an experiment and variation.
+A whitelist can be used to override the default behavior of the SDK by forcing users into particular variations in an experiment.
 In SDK projects, you can use whitelists to QA your experiments.
 Publish your experiments live and enable whitelists to show specified variations to a few, select users.
 When you activate the experiment for these users, they will be able to bypass audience targeting and traffic allocation to always see the variation you specify for them.
-Users who aren't whitelisted will have to pass audience targeting and traffic allocation in order to see the live experiment.
+Users who aren't whitelisted will have to pass audience targeting and traffic allocation to see the live experiment and variations.

-For example, imagine that you create an A/B test that compares Variation A and Variation B. You want to QA the experiment's live behavior and show the variations to a few key stakeholders.
+For example, imagine that you create an experiment that compares Variation A and Variation B. You want to QA the experiment's live behavior and show the variations to a few key stakeholders.
 Create a whitelist that includes the user IDs for the people who should see the live experiment.

 To ensure no one other than your whitelisted users can see the experiment, create an audience targeted to an attribute no user will have, or set the experiment's traffic allocation to 0%.
 Once your QA is complete, establish your production settings for audience targeting and traffic allocation.

 Optimizely allows you to whitelist up to 10 users per experiment.